 \subsubsection{Comparison of Multi-Task Pre-Training Loss}

-To verify the effectiveness of the proposed multi-task pre-training loss function, we conduct a comparison with one of the most widely adopted multi-task loss functions, referred to as Sum Loss in our experiments.
-The corresponding formulation is given as follows:
+To verify the effectiveness of the proposed multi-task pre-training loss function, we conduct a comparative analysis against one of the most widely adopted multi-task loss functions, referred to as {\it sum loss} in our experiments.
+The sum-loss formulation is given as follows:

-where \( \rm{U}_{\text{EE}}, \rm{U}_{\text{SR}}\) ,and \(\rm{U}_{\text{MR}} \) denote the system utility for EE, SR, and MR, respectively.
+where \( {\rm U}_{\text{EE}}, {\rm U}_{\text{SR}}\) ,and \({\rm U}_{\text{MR}} \) denote the system utility for EE, SR, and MR, respectively.
 The comparison results are presented in Table \ref{ablation:table:mutiloss}.
-It can be observed that the model trained with the SumLoss objective fails to converge in the multi-task setting.
-This is primarily due to two reasons: (1) conflicting gradient directions arising from different tasks, and (2) significant differences in the magnitude of losses across tasks, which hinder effective optimization of shared model parameters.
+It can be observed that the model trained with \eqref{sumloss} fails to converge in the multi-task setting.
+This is primarily due to two key reasons: (1) conflicting gradient directions arising from the optimization objectives of different tasks, and (2) significant differences in the magnitude of losses across tasks, which hinder the effective optimization of shared model parameters.